felixnorden/moppepojkar/documentation/code-quality.md

 Key values that the group has in mind are:

-- Readability - Code is meant for humans to read, not machines to interpret
+- Readability - Code is meant for humans to read, not machines to interpret **TODO - Principles**
 - Modularity - Code separated into modules mean that they can be switched out for other modules in the future.
 Principles that are kept in mind are:
     - [Separation of Concerns](https://en.wikipedia.org/wiki/Separation_of_concerns)
     - [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle)